johnath/beep/PERMISSIONS.md

     including keyboards and mice which are none of their business (think keyloggers or reprogramming programmable keyboards).

-  * Running `beep` setuid root or via sudo
+  * Running `beep` setuid root or via sudo-root
-    There have been a few serious security issues for `beep` in 2018, mainly when `beep` was run setuid root or via sudo.
+    There have been a few serious security issues for `beep` in 2018, mainly when `beep` was run setuid root or via sudo-root.

-    Therefore, `beep` now checks whether it is being run setuid root or via sudo, and if so, `beep` aborts without doing anything potentially harmful or useful.
+    Therefore, `beep` now checks whether it is being run setuid root or via sudo-root, and if so, `beep` aborts without doing anything potentially harmful or useful.